10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 9. Powder Tower (Prašná Brána)

-This Gothic tower is one of Prague’s original city gates and offers a unique perspective of the city.
-You can climb to the top for panoramic views or capture its intricate design from below.
+This Gothic tower is one of Prague’s original gateway towers and provides a different perspective of the city.
+You can hike to the top (for panoramic views) or photograph its intricate design from below.

 Best Time to Visit: